graphprotocol/research/specs/graphql-api/graphql-api.md

 The `orderBy` parameter is not supported for `_logs`.
 Logs will be sorted in the direction of `from` block parameter to the present block.
 This order can be reversed by passing in `DESC` to `orderDirection`.

-**Note**: `orderDirection` also affects the value of `previousValue`, in that `previousValue` will always return the `data` of the log immediately preceding the current log in the sort order.

-Similarly, the `before` and `after` parameters are not supported as this functionality is superseded by the `from` input parameter.

 # 2 Subscriptions
 Graph Protocol subscriptions are GraphQL spec-compliant subscriptions.
 Unlike query operations GraphQL subscriptions may only have a single top level field at the root level for each subscription operation.